Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 Brianna Doe of Aion stresses the importance of determining the metrics you’ll use to track performance. “[Demand generation is] about driving acquisition, retention, brand awareness, education, etc. Establish the metrics for success beforehand (for each marketing initiative & effort) so you can measure accordingly.”

-Keep in mind though, the demand generation metrics you track will depend on your program’s goals.
+The metrics you track depend on your program's goals.

 At Aion, for instance, Brianna Doe shares, “The metrics for success might vary slightly based on the lever that I’m pulling, but generally speaking, it drives organic and paid traffic, higher conversion rates, a lower CPA (cost per acquisition) and a higher ROI (return on investment).”